BhargavKadali39/BhargavKadali39/README.md

 ### Hi there 👋
 - 🔭 Right now, I'm working on some fascinating Python modules.
 - 🌱 Python and web development are two things I'm learning at the moment.
-- 📫 How to reach me : Via my Email [bhargavkadali39@gmail.com]
+- 📫 How to reach me : My Email [bhargavkadali39@gmail.com]
 - 🌹  Gaining a better understanding on Python and how it serves.
 - ♾  Aim to daily upload new repo with some intresting things.
 - 💪 " Part of courage is simple consistency "